fobrs/listview_win32/README.md

 In the title bar various window charsets are displayed.
 See that they are 254 (new UTF-8 charset) but should be 0 (ANSI_CHARSET).

-Even using 'en-US'or 'de-DE' as activecodepage shows the bug
+Even using 'en-US' or 'de-DE' as activecodepage shows the bug